alesandroLang/docker-django/README.md

 -   latest, 3.0
 -   2.2

+More detailed information about the tags can be found in the *Image Update* section.

 # About this image
 This image can be used as a starting point to run django applications.